U.S. lifts Iran sanctions on one unit of Chinese shipping giant COSCO

 The U.S. Treasury Department said on Friday it deleted from its sanctions list COSCO Shipping Tanker (Dalian) Co, but continues to blacklist the second unit - COSCO Shipping Tanker (Dalian) Seaman & Ship Management Co Ltd.of COSCO.

-A top Chinese official had raised the COSCO issue in the U.S. trade talks, said one source who advises COSCO and is familiar with the Chinese government’s position.
+A top Chinese official had raised the COSCO issue in the U.S. trade talks, said one source who spoke on condition of anonymity and is familiar with the Chinese government’s position.
 The trade talks earlier this month resulted in a “Phase One” deal, defusing an 18-month trade war that hurt global growth.

+Daniel Pilarkski, a sanctions expert and partner at Watson Farley & Williams law firm, said the delisting would likely work as a chit for Washington as trade talks move to the next phase.

+“Working in the backdrop of all of this are the U.S. trade discussions with China that seems to be going better now with the deal, there’s been a little bit of a thawing on that front.”

+The delisting was also the administration’s latest effort to soften the impact of the Sept.
+25 sanctions, which sent shock waves through shipping markets.

-The Dalian COSCO units only have about 40 tankers, but Washington’s move last year led to confusion about whether sanctions applied to the parent company’s fleet of more than 1,000 ships.
+The Dalian COSCO units have only about 40 tankers, but Washington’s sanctions last year led to confusion about whether they applied to the parent company’s fleet of more than 1,000 ships.

-The Treasury Department had twice issued waivers to allow companies to wind down dealings with the COSCO units, the latest of which was set to expire on Feb.
+The Treasury Department had twice issued waivers to allow companies to wind down dealings with the COSCO units.
+The latest was set to expire on Feb.
 4, but shipping markets remained unnerved.

+“The goal of the administration is to balance sending a message to the marketplace” that it wants to drive down Iran oil exports “without devastating world trade,” Pilarski said.

+Trump had given Secretary of State Mike Pompeo new powers on sanctions relating to Iranian oil in a 2018 executive order.

 China is the world’s only major importer of Iranian oil despite sanctions Trump unilaterally reimposed on Tehran’s petroleum exports in 2018 after withdrawing the United States from the 2015 Iran nuclear deal between Tehran and six world powers.